raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step04.md

 ![Top down animation a robot buggy following a black line.
 The buggy moves forwards and turns right if the right sensor detects the line, and turns left if the left sensor detects the line.](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Animation/3_4-line-following-buggy-animation.gif)

-### Even more sensors
+### Discussion

-You can use even more than 2 sensors if you want, some designs use 3 or 4.
+You can use even more than two sensors if you want; some designs use three or four.

-**How would a 3rd sensor in the center of the robot impact the way it moves?**
+How would a third sensor in the center of the robot impact the way it moves?

-**What difference do the extra sensors make?**
+What difference do the extra sensors make?

 Share your thoughts in the comments section.